MelchizedekMunene/MelchizedekMunene/README.md

 - 👋 Hi, I’m @MelchizedekMunene
--     I have a passion in WEB development and building web applications
+-     I have a passion in Web development and building web applications.
 - 👀 I’m interested in learning new techologies buidling state of the art appliactions
 - 🌱 I’m currently learning Software development in KCA University
-- 📫 How to reach me ...
+- 📫 You can reach me through my X account

 <!---
 MelchizedekMunene/MelchizedekMunene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.